Background pattern

 If you take more Vivace than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

 If you forget to take Vivace

-If you interrupt treatment with Vivace
+If you stop taking Vivace

-If you have any other questions about the use of this product, ask your doctor or pharmacist.
+If you have any further questions about the use of this product, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Very common
+Very frequent

 At least 1 in 10 patients